FoxShell/kodnet/README.md

 Versión en ESPAÑOL => [README-es-la.md](./README-es-la.md)

-kodnet allows use any .NET object/class/type from VFP9.
+kodnet allows use any .NET object/class/type from VFP9 and VFP Advanced 32/64 bits.

 This project is a guide for install and use kodnet.
 Contains the distributable files, and the info required for include in your VFP project.